Team challenges in Retrospectives

 - Change of way we review problems or achievements.

 Also retro is not about just what went wrong..
-It is all about finding the good process and things that team is doing and appreciating them for the same..instead of asking one by one to speak up.. you can use Post-it or card where team can just put down when went wrong, what went right what they should keep doing and what they should improve... identify the improvement points and address them in subsequent sprints..
+It is all about finding the good process and things that the team is doing and appreciating them for the same..instead of asking one by one to speak up.. you can use Post-it or card where the team can just put down when went wrong, what went right what they should keep doing and what they should improve... identify the improvement points and address them in subsequent sprints..

 This is a current issue within my current engagements.
 I have often challenged the team on how we can use sprint retrospectives to highlight opportunities for change, generate process improvements, and move the team in the right direction.
 To keep the team engaged in retrospectives and contribute towards the overall goal, we can think about making the retrospectives more participative and meaningful for the attendees.
 A couple of things I follow with my product teams is to make it Action-Oriented.
 After every meeting, they got to go back to work on the assigned actions and report back.
 I try to bring in an outside perspective whenever I have an opportunity.
 Similar teams performing at different levels will help the teams with their thinking perspectives